 My research focuses on "how can computers be well assimilated in life sciences?".

-I feel proud for currently associated with the UConn Health, School of Medicine, The University of Connecticut, USA, as the Lead responsible for the development and optimization of clinical information systems for receiving and analyzing diverse Clinical, Genomics, Diagnostic, Fiscal, Administrative, Big Data for the promotion of practice transformation and for reporting results to the Centers for Medicare & Medicaid Services and The Southern New England Practice Transformation Network (SNE-PTN).
-Before joining UConn Health, for couple of years, I was associated with The Jackson Laboratory, USA; a World class, non-profit research organization (since 1929) with 26 Nobel prizes stemmed for research.
+I feel respected for associated with the UConn Health, School of Medicine, The University of Connecticut, USA, as the Supervisor/Lead responsible for the research, design, development, optimization and infrastructure establishment for HIPAA compliance clinical systems for receiving and analyzing diverse Clinical, Genomics, Diagnostic, Fiscal, Administrative, Big Data for the promotion of practice transformation and for reporting results to the Centers for Medicare & Medicaid Services (CMS) and The Southern New England Practice Transformation Network (SNE-PTN).
+Before joining UConn Health, for around couple of years, I was associated with The Jackson Laboratory, USA; a World class, non-profit research organization (since 1929) with 26 Nobel prizes stemmed for research.

 I did Ph.D. in Bioinformatics with "Magna Cum Laude", at University of Wuerzburg (UW) in collaboration with the Technical University of Munich (TUM), Germany.
 I started my Postdoc at UW and later after couple of years, I continued that at the University of Massachusetts Medical School (UMASSMED).
 Additionally, I did some training, which includes Biomedical Research Investigator and Key Personnel Training offered by the University of Miami, Miller School of Medicine, USA; Principal Investigator, Compliance Training for Human Research from Health Care Compliance Strategies, USA; and training for the Healthcare Data Analytics from the Oregon Health & Science University, with course material organized by the John Hopkins University, USA.